seusaleh70/Lab_08_2026100000070_SyedMDSaleh/README.md

 - Remote

 3. ## 6.
 What are the Stages of Git/GitHub?
-1.Working directory
+1. Working directory
-2.Staging Area
+2. Staging Area
-3.Local Repository
+3. Local Repository

 [Freecodecamp](https://www.youtube.com/@freecodecamp)